 All of these things have to do with protecting your client’s interest—and nothing to do with you.
 And when you think about this way, instead of viewing an agreement as something that’s self-serving and awkward to send, it becomes A WHOLE LOT EASIER to send one guilt-free.
 Your clients are counting on you to know what you’re doing, and take care of them.
 By not sending over an agreement, you’re basically saying that you do business willy nilly and you don’t actually care if things aren’t in order.

 So what should a contract contain?

 That’s a little more than I can get into a blog post. 🙂 My standard service agreement contains twenty sections, and doesn’t include something else that’s called a “Statement of Work” that you append to the back.
-That said, if you’re interested in downloading the actual contracts I use in my business, I’ve created a whiz bang online business starter kit that will be available starting NEXT WEEK, and it is going to be awesome.
+That said, if you’re interested in downloading the actual contracts I use in my business, you can grab this whiz bang kit.

 But in the meantime, I wanted to give you some language that you can use when you *are* saddling up to the table and sending something over to your client.
 I’ve found that oftentimes, this is the hardest part for people!
 So here’s what I usually say: